 The NCUA participates in national financial literacy initiatives, including the Financial Literacy and Education Commission, an interagency group created by Congress to improve the nation’s financial literacy and education.
 The Commission’s MyMoney.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
 We encourage you to read the NCUA's exit link policies. (opens new page).) website includes links to information on earning, borrowing, saving, investing, spending, and protecting financial resources.

 Register Now for Joint NCUA, FDIC Financial Education Webinar on April 27

 In recognition of National Financial Capability Month, the NCUA and the Federal Deposit Insurance Corporation are co-hosting a webinar for credit unions, banks, and other interested parties on the importance of financial account access and financial education for young people participating in employment programs.

-Registration for the April 27 event, “Account Access and Financial Education for Youth Participating in Employment Programs,” is now open (opens new window).
+Registration for the April 27 event, “Account Access and Financial Education for Youth Participating in Employment Programs,” is now open (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 The webinar is scheduled to begin at 1:30 p.m.
 Eastern and run for approximately 90 minutes.